UMKC-Law/DataSharingAgreement/glossary.md

 </dd>

 <dt><b>Copyright</b></dt>
-<dd>A right for the creators of creative works to restrict othersí use of those works.
+<dd>A right for the creators of creative works to restrict others‚Äô use of those works.
 An owner of copyright is entitled to determine how others may use that work.,http://opendatahandbook.org/pdf/OpenDataHandbook.pdf
 </dd>

 <dt><b>Crowdsourced Data</b></dt>